librato/agent/README.md

 ## Releases

+### 5.5.0-librato24

+Bump the default `Interval` setting to 60 seconds based on feedback from users.

 ### 5.5.0-librato23

 Disable some Varnish settings that were causing warnings on older distributions.
 This plugin is not yet recognized as an official integration (no server-side preconfigurations) but metrics will be received by Librato if `librato.varnish.*` is added to the user-defined whitelist.